-- Existing Capabilities: Describes what Sargent County and its municipalities have in place to mitigate the risks presented by the hazard. - Action Items to Mitigate Hazard: New items to address the local risk and vulnerabilities of the hazard.
+- Existing Capabilities: Describes what Sargent County and its municipalities have in place to mitigate the risks presented by the hazard. - Potential Action Items to Mitigate Hazard: New items to address the local risk and vulnerabilities of the hazard.
+These are community founded itmes that were identified and discussed by the municipalities individually and/or the planning team.

-As stated earlier, a reality of Sargent County, is that many of the municipalities share the same degree of risk to hazard because of their similarities.
-When a hazard's risk or potential mitigation item is classified as "All Jurisdictions", it is applicable in the county and each municipality.
+As stated earlier, a reality of Sargent County is that many of the municipalities share the same degree of risk to hazard because of their similarities.
+When a hazard's risk or potential mitigation item is classified as "All Jurisdictions", it is applicable in the county and each municipality individually.
 When a hazard's risk or mitigation item is specific to a municipality or the County government, it is stated as such.